-Genoa ferries connect Italy with Corsica, Sardinia, Tunisia, Spain, Sicily, Morocco & Algeria with crossings available to Bastia (in Corsica), Olbia, Porto Torres & Arbatax (in Sardinia), Tunis (in Tunisia), Barcelona (in Spain), Palermo (in Sicily), Tangier Med (in Morocco) & Skikda (in Algeria).
-Genoa Ferry crossings are operated by Moby Lines, Grandi Navi Veloci, Tirrenia, Algerie Ferries & CTN Ferries and depending on time of year you’ll find a choice of up to 13 ferry crossings daily.
+Genoa ferries connect Italy with Corsica, Sardinia, Tunisia, Spain, Sicily & Morocco with crossings available to Bastia (in Corsica), Olbia & Porto Torres (in Sardinia), Tunis (in Tunisia), Barcelona (in Spain), Palermo (in Sicily) & Tangier Med (in Morocco).
+Genoa Ferry crossings are operated by Moby Lines, Grandi Navi Veloci, Tirrenia, CTN Ferries & Tirrenia (CTN) and depending on time of year you’ll find a choice of up to 12 ferry crossings daily.

 With a blend of rich history and cutting-edge modern design, there is little wonder the port of Genoa is the busiest seaport in Italy.
 Originally built during the middle-ages to facilitate trade, the port on the north-western coast is now a wildly popular destination for travellers eager to explore the magnificent Italian Riveria region of Liguria.